DKendle/learn-co-sandbox/cli_project/README.md

 D&D magic users rejoice!
-This gem will allow you to gain more insight into the types, levels, and elements associated with magic you have yet to encounter.
+This gem will allow you to research your favorite spells based on element, type, and level (more to come).
 # CliProject

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/cli_project`.
 To experiment with that code, run `bin/console` for an interactive prompt.